A question we hear constantly from our clients this year: Is it hard to get a 189 visa in Australia?

-Is It Hard to Get a 189 Visa in Australia in 2025?
+Is It Hard to Get a 189 Visa in Australia in 2026?

-As of 2025, it can be challenging to get a 189 visa in Australia.
+As of 2026, it can be challenging to get a 189 visa in Australia.
 Yet it is achievable with the right preparation and arrangements.
 You just have to meet the specific requirements and score maximum points in the points-based system.

 And here I’ll share the best tips and tricks to obtain a 189 visa.
 Let’s first understand what a 189 visa is.

-What is the 189 Visa?
+What is subclass 189 visa?

 How Does the Points System Work?